rikvdkleij/intellij-haskell/README.md

     This workaround will add path of `GHC SDK` to PATH environment variable which is passed to ghc-modi process.
 Other solutions are welcome!
 - Windows is not supported.
 Maybe it will work okay but I can not test it;
 - Created workaround for ghc-mod issue #432;
-- I found an issue in IntelliJ 14.1, see https://youtrack.jetbrains.com/issue/IDEA-138236.
-Hopefully they will fix it soon;
+- <del> I found an issue in IntelliJ 14.1, see https://youtrack.jetbrains.com/issue/IDEA-138236.
+Hopefully they will fix it soon; </del>

 # How to build
 1. Clone this project;